neam/STranslateableBehavior/README.md

  * Automatically loads the application language by default
  * Translations are stored directly in the model using separate columns for each language
  * Console command automatically creates migrations for the necessary database changes
+ * Leverages Gii code generation to provide CRUD for translation work
+ * Not only translations - any attribute or relation that is dependent on language or locale can be managed with this extension

 Requirements
 ------------------